 The visual design was developed by iterating from mood boards and styletiles to the UI kit and finally to creating a first version of the style guide.

-In the personal account, the student can: view current and future classes, contact the teacher, see progress and teaching recommendations at the end of each lesson.
+Student's personal account In the personal account, the student can: view current and future classes, contact the teacher, see progress and teaching recommendations at the end of each lesson.

-In the personal account, the teacher can view his current students, their interests in the profile, check their homework, change their schedule as needed.
+Teacher's personal account In the personal account, the teacher can view his current students, their interests in the profile, check their homework, change their schedule as needed.

 A/B & Click Tests